JaleesMoeen/Amazon_Data_Visualizations/README.md

-Constructs a bar chart displaying the distribution of star ratings for Samsung brand models.
+Bar chart displaying the distribution of star ratings for Samsung brand models.
 Building Pie Chart for Samsung Brand Models:

 Constructs a pie chart displaying the distribution of star ratings for Samsung brand models.